kosmios1/Beetle-Quest/doc/report.typ

 The _auth service_ relies on _user service_ for user data, such as validating credentials.

 #makesubparagraph([Gacha-Service ↔ User-Service:], level: 5)
-The _gacha service_ connects with the _user service_ to manage the user's gacha collection, such as listing the user's gacha collection or checking the gacha details.
+The _user service_ connects with the _gacha service_ to retrieve owned gachas by an user.

 #makesubparagraph([Market-Service ↔ User-Service:], level: 5)
 The _market service_ connects with the _user service_ to manage the user's currency and transactions, such as checking the user's currency and adding currency.

-#makesubparagraph([Market-Service ↔ Gacha-Service:], level: 5) The _market service_ connects with the _gacha service_ to manage the gacha collection, such as listing the gacha collection or checking the gacha details or when a gacha is sold in the market.
+#makesubparagraph([Market-Service ↔ Gacha-Service:], level: 5) The _market service_ connects with the _gacha service_ to add a gacha when a user wins an auction or buy a gacha.
+Also to remove a gacha to the owner of a closing auction.

 #linebreak()

 = User Stories: Player

-Evrey request has to pass through the _gateway_ and the _auth-service_ and _session-db_, to check if it is a valid request.
+Evrey request has to pass through the _gateway_, the _auth-service_ and the _session-db_, to check if it is a valid request.
 So those services are omitted in the list of the microservice(s) involved for the following requests.

 == Account